Final Presentation - Fall 2025

 Grading

-The final presentation counts for 15% of your fall grade (per the syllabus).
-Grades are determined collaboratively by The Data Mine staff and your Corporate Partner mentors.
+The final presentation counts for 10% of your fall grade (per the syllabus), grades are determined by The Data Mine staff.

 Category Description Weight